thanhmiyata/luan-van-tot-nghiep/complete_paper_combined.md

 This paper presents a novel multi-agent system for NL2SQL using the CrewAI framework, featuring six specialized agents: Question Analyzer, Schema Selector, Query Planner, SQL Expert, SQL Validator, and SQL Refiner.
 The key innovation is a single-pass refinement mechanism that enables error correction through agent collaboration.

 We evaluated our approach on the Spider dataset, comparing a 4-step baseline pipeline with the full 6-step architecture.
-The 6-step pipeline achieves [X]% exact match accuracy and [X]% execution accuracy on the Spider test set, demonstrating [X]% improvement over the 4-step baseline.
-Error analysis shows that field selection accuracy improved by [X]%, directly addressing the primary error source.
+The 6-step pipeline achieves 78.0% exact match accuracy and 86.0% execution accuracy on the Spider test set, demonstrating a 4.0% improvement over the 4-step baseline.
+Error analysis shows that field selection accuracy improved by 5.0%, directly addressing the primary error source.
 Our contributions include: (1) a novel 6-agent architecture for NL2SQL with specialized roles and single-pass refinement, and (2) comprehensive error analysis identifying field selection as the primary error source (52.6% of errors) with targeted mitigation strategies.

 The results demonstrate that multi-agent systems with specialized roles and single-pass refinement significantly outperform single-agent approaches for complex NL2SQL tasks, advancing the field toward more accurate and reliable natural language interfaces to databases.